subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 - As before, the spins $\sigma_i$ can assume values $\pm 1$.
 - The strength of the interaction $J_{ij}$ is not a constant anymore, but is a function of the two atoms taking part in the interaction and can vary randomly in magnitude as well as sign.

-The second assumption is an important one, since it captures the fact that the coupling $J_{ij}$ sometimes leads to two spins pointing in the same direction, and at other times to the them pointing in opposite directions.
+The third assumption is an important one, since it captures the fact that the coupling $J_{ij}$ sometimes leads to two spins pointing in the same direction, and at other times to the them pointing in opposite directions.
 The variable coupling strength captures the fact that the interacting atoms are at variable distances from each other.
 Under these assumptions the energy function for $N$ atoms becomes